huggingface/alignment-handbook/README.md

 conda create -n handbook python=3.10 && conda activate handbook
 ```

 Next, install PyTorch `v2.1.0` - the precise version is important for reproducibility!
-Since this hardware-dependent, we
+Since this is hardware-dependent, we
 direct you to the [PyTorch Installation Page](https://pytorch.org/get-started/locally/).

 You can then install the remaining package dependencies as follows: